Developer Guide

 Non-Functional Requirements

-Should work on any mainstream OS as long as it has Java 11
+Should work on any mainstream OS as long as it has Java 11 or above installed.

 -